-These three general recommendations require real political will and a far-reaching and genuine shift in perspective and priority.
-But in the meantime, there are some concrete and practical steps that governments can take to address some of the very specific issues raised in this analysis.
+These three general recommendations require real political will as well as a far-reaching and genuine shift in perspective and priority.
+In the meantime, there are concrete and practical steps that governments can take to address some of the very specific issues raised in this analysis.

-For example, the 2005 SFS evidence indicated that younger Canadians are seemingly missing out on the growth in national wealth that has occurred in the last decade, and are increasingly heavily indebted relative to their assets.
-While it is typical for young adults to incur debt in the early stages of their careers and as they establish households, and then to increase their assets and wealth, pay off their debts, and enhance their financial security later in life, this generation of young adults is considerably more saddled with debt than was their parents' generation.
-Student debt is a key reason.
+The 2005 SFS indicates that younger Canadians are seemingly missing out on the growth in national wealth that has occurred in the last decade and are increasingly heavily indebted relative to their assets.
+Student debt is a key factor.
+While it is typical for young adults to incur debt in the early stages of their careers and as they establish households, this generation of young adults is considerably more saddled with debt than was their parents' generation.
+In order to ensure that younger Canadians do not suffer undue financial burden:

-- Governments need to develop systematic programs that ameliorate the often crushing burden of student debt and that facilitate graduates' repayment obligations and conditions, so that the financial burden upon graduation is eased, and so that the financial security and wellbeing of graduates are not compromised for years to come. - From an equity perspective, governments should examine the implications of high tuition and education costs for access to post-secondary education.
-Because investment in Canada's human capital is essential for economic productivity and global competitiveness, moderating the rising cost of education should be a priority for governments even from the most conventional economic standpoint.
-For further discussion of student debt and tuition issues, please see GPI Atlantic's recently released report on education indicators.146
+- Governments should develop systematic programs that ease the burden of student debt and that facilitate repayment obligations and conditions to ensure that the financial security and wellbeing of graduates are not compromised for years to come. - From an equity perspective, governments need to further examine the implications of high tuition and education costs for access to post-secondary education.
+Because investment in Canada's human capital is essential for economic productivity and global competitiveness, moderating the rising cost of education should be a priority for governments even from the most conventional economic standpoint.136

-There are other simple and practical steps that provincial governments can take without delay to enhance financial security at the population level.
-The evidence in this study indicates that households have different levels of capacity and knowledge in managing their finances.
-Many households incur debt that is beyond their means to service effectively, and they try to manage their debt obligations and finances with limited resources and inadequate knowledge that can further undermine their financial security.
+Households have different levels of capacity and knowledge in managing their finances.
+Many households incur debt that is beyond their means to service effectively, and they try to manage their debt and finances with limited resources and inadequate knowledge that can further undermine their financial security.
+In this context, other practical measures that governments can adopt now to enhance financial security are to:

-- Government agencies currently provide a range of services to businesses, at taxpayers' expense, to assist in business planning, budgeting, capital investment, and financial management processes.
-Policy makers should similarly provide such expert assistance, counselling, and financial advice to households to aid them in the management of their household finances, and to advise them on borrowing options, terms, conditions, and debt-servicing arrangements. - Low-income households could particularly benefit from prudent but creative programs that expand their access to financing while offering latitude in the costs of borrowing.
-In the absence of such services, such households often avail themselves of extremely high-interest loans that may deepen their financial insecurity even while they attempt to weather financial crises.

-The increasing popularity of payday loans is evidence of a major gap in the services currently offered by financial institutions.
-Policy makers could begin to develop options to fill that gap in order to create alternatives to payday loans that carry usurious interest rates.
+- Create agencies or organizations that inform and provide financial advice to households to aid in the management of their finances, such as advising them on borrowing options, terms, conditions, and debt-servicing arrangements.
+Government agencies currently provide these types of services to businesses to assist in their planning, budgeting, capital investment, and financial management processes.
+Similar agencies should be created to counsel households. - Create programs for low-income households that expand their access to financing while offering latitude in the costs of borrowing.
+In the absence of such services, households often avail themselves of extremely high interest loans that may deepen their financial insecurity while they attempt to weather financial crises. - Encourage the development of measures to fill the need or create alternatives to payday loans.
+Policy makers need to address the lending practices and usurious interest rates of payday loan lenders.
+The increasing popularity of payday loans is evidence of a major gap in low-interest services currently offered by financial institutions.